-“According to Accenture’s Finance 2020, 85 percent of the CFOs mentioned their plans to increase their cloud investments, while one-third of them expect their investments in cloud-based solutions to increase by more than 25 percent in the next two years.”
+According to Accenture’s Finance 2020, 85 percent of the CFOs mentioned their plans to increase their cloud investments, while one-third of them expect their investments in cloud-based solutions to increase by more than 25 percent in the next two years.

-“As per Mordor Intelligence, the global market for AI in accounting is expected to achieve a massive Compound Annual Growth Rate (CAGR) of about 30% from 2020 to 2025.”
+As per Mordor Intelligence, the global market for AI in accounting is expected to achieve a massive Compound Annual Growth Rate (CAGR) of about 30% from 2020 to 2025.

 Artificial Intelligence helps accountants and finance professionals record lengthy and tedious transactions.
 It also allows the extraction of data from finance receipts and automatic classification of that data on the basis of its spend category.

-Enforce Corporate Policies
+2. Enforce Corporate Policies

-Minimized Risk of Fraud
+3. Minimized Risk of Fraud

 Cloud computing is one of the most exhilarating contemporary technologies, giving accountants access to all their typical accounting resources via the cloud.
-Cloud-based accounting applications such as QuickBooks help businesses do away with the obstacles of the traditional, on-site, physical accounting infrastructure.
-These applications record all sorts of financial transactions and help capture cash flows, generate account reports, and perform complex accounting calculations.
-These are some of the major driving factors behind the rapid adoption of cloud accounting tools and internet bookkeeping.
+Cloud-based accounting applications such as QuickBooks help businesses overcome the obstacles of the traditional, on-site, physical accounting infrastructure.
+Overall, these applications record all sorts of financial transactions, help capture cash flows, generate account reports, and perform complex accounting calculations.
+These are the major driving factors behind the rapid adoption of cloud accounting tools and internet bookkeeping.

-“ About 67 percent of accounting professionals prefer cloud-based accounting solutions over natively installed accounting programs, reports Flexi.
+About 67 percent of accounting professionals prefer cloud-based accounting solutions over natively installed accounting programs, reports Flexi, “.
 It further mentions that the worldwide market for cloud accounting is expected to achieve a value of 4.25 billion USD by 2023 from the current 2.62 billion USD.”

 Listed below are some of the other benefits that cloud accounting offers:

-Enhanced Data Security
+4. Enhanced Data Security

-Advanced Backup Capabilities
+5. Advanced Backup Capabilities

 In addition to providing top-grade security, the cloud also offers effective backup strategies that help accountants recover their data easily.
 Direct public cloud backup, Backup-as-a-Service (BaaS), and Cloud-to-Cloud (C2C) backup are some of the widely used backup strategies.

-Easy File Sharing
+6. Easy File Sharing